qd-cae/qd-cae-python/README.md

 ## Windows

-If possible, use the pre-compiled python-wheels in the dist folder and install with pip.
 The wheel is always compiled with FEMZIP support.
-For **Windows** (x64 Python 3.5 and higher) use:
+For **Windows** (x64 Python 3.5 and higher).
+If possible install by using pip.
+Since the package is uploaded to pipy, the following should work:

 ```
 pip install qd